eosio-eps/EEPs/EEPS/eep-4.md

 If a vote of `type`:`referendum-v1` passes the required thresholds as defined in the goverenance documents, Block Producers should act upon the result of this referendum.

+As of writing, Article XI of the Constitution reads as:

+"This Constitution and its subordinate documents shall not be amended except by a vote of the token holders with no less than 15% vote participation among tokens and no fewer than 10% more Yes than No votes, sustained for 30 continuous days within a 120 day period."

+"15% vote participation" is defined as `staked`:`total` / `total_EOS_currency_supply` being above 0.15 or not.

+"10% more Yes than No votes" is defined as a check on whether `staked`:`1` > ( 0.55 * ( `staked`:`0` + `staked`:`1` ))

 ### Yes/No Poll

 `poll-yn-v1` should be used for any polling that uses only Yes/No responses, and